-Over the years of running this blog (coming up on three!)
-I’ve often gotten emails asking me about how to become a doula.
+Over the years of running this blog I’ve often gotten emails asking me about how to become a doula.
 Here is the nitty gritty run down about where to look and how to get started.

 So you want to be a doula?